gemiyudhia/new-movie-project/README.md

 - Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.
 - Headless UI: Unstyled, fully accessible UI components for building interactive user experiences.
 - GSAP: A high-performance animation library for adding rich animations to your web apps.
+- Zustand: A small, fast state-management library for React.

 ## Installation
 Clone the repository: